techorionai/ai-chat-widget/README.md

 # Navigable AI Chat Widget

-A highly customizable chat widget for web applications, supporting integration with any backend or LLM.
+A highly customizable chat widget for web applications, supporting integration with any backend or LLM via a custom provider.

+This widget is designed to provide a seamless chat experience, with extensive theming options, easy integration, and support for both light and dark modes.

 ---